BOOKS by PHIL COUSINEAU

 The Hero's Journey: Joseph Campbell on His Life and Work

-The man behind the myth is lovingly revealed in this collection of interviews with the late Joseph Campbell.
 Using Campbell's vision for the "hero's journey," Phil Cousineau organized these interviews so that they reflect Campbell's own chronological life quest.
 He begins with "The Call to Adventure," in which Campbell speaks to his fascination with Native American myth as a child, and moves through "The Road of Trials" (his years in college and as a young professor at Sarah Lawrence) and the "Meeting with the Goddess" (referring to meeting his wife of 50 years, the modern dancer Jean Erdman).
-(Harper & Row 1990; U.S. & U.K., Element Books editions, 1999; Hardcover with New Preface, New World Library, 2003)

 "For Campbell fans, The Hero's Journey will provide hours of amusement and edification.
 For those who have heard of Campbell and wonder what all the fuss is about, there's no better introduction to the man and his ideas." —San Francisco Chronicle